 No. Of course not.
 I’m thinking, “I don’t read any of these anyway, I’ll come back to it.”
 I don’t ever go back to them but that’s because I move forward.
 I find new things to fangirl over.
 The point is, the unkept reviews, the unanswered messages, the unsubscribes, aren’t personal.
 So, they shouldn’t hurt.
 Nowadays, I see it as a business decision.
 They took their business elsewhere.
 If it bothers me, I need to get off my butt and win them back with some advertising or a better book.

 You can use a spreadsheet for bloggers, as well as beta readers, too.
 I’d love some beta readers for my upcoming novel.
 Message me if you are interested.
 I write young adult science fantasy.

 Let’s get to the good stuff…

 If you wrote a NaNoWriMo novel and have it edited, etc. You may be ready to query.
 Maybe you’re still editing.
 That’s fine.
 But those of you who have manuscripts out with readers, during this time, when you are waiting to be read and for people to respond, there are productive things you can do.
 Like making a spreadsheet, researching agents, and writing a query letter.
-(I will be going over query writing again as I journey through it in a few weeks, but until then, feel free to click that link to see what I’ve already posted.)
+(I will be going over query writing again as I journey through it in a few weeks, here is a link to that post.)